shtaif/iterified/README.md

 You can optionally specify any teardown/resource cleanup logic conveniently as part of the `iterified` iterable by just returning a function at the end of the _executor_.
 This is the appropriate place to close and dispose of any resources opened during the _executor_'s lifetime and used to generate values from.
 This function may be asynchronous (return a promise).

-The _teardown function_, if provided, would always be triggered automatically when either of these takes place:
+If provided, the _teardown function_ would always be triggered automatically when either of these takes place:

 - The `iterified` iterable is ended from __inside__ (meaning _initiated by the producer_); by calling the `done()` or `error(e)` callbacks from within the _executor function_